Assistant Professor of Practice

 A&M Records always maintained a high standard for quality, and Andrew was part of the team tasked with evaluating record releases, as well as new gear for the studio, in order to ensure the manufacturing excellence for which they were revered.
 Working with JVC on their XRCD, they refined the mastering and manufacturing process to produce the highest quality audio in the CD format.
 He was the last person operating the cutting lathe for the studio, still cutting lacquer masters for vinyl production, even after the mainstream shift toward digital media.
 His vast understanding of both digital and analog systems enabled him to work with producers and engineers looking to strengthen the quality of their music in both formats.

 His passion and inclination for creating high-quality audio experiences drive his mission to provide his students with an exceptional understanding of music technology.
 His insight, acquired through years of industry experience, coupled with his comprehensive knowledge of audio technology, create an unmatched set of real world experiences for his students.
-Andrew focuses on the new challenges facing engineers today – faster deadlines, smaller budgets, and limited space.
-He recognizes that although most of his students hope to apply their hands-on education in a professional recording studio, the majority of them are working entirely on their laptops, and thus need guidance from the difficulties arising from that workflow.
-He set-out to produce music under such conditions, and recently entered a mix competition, having limited himself to working solely on his laptop only on headphones.
-Despite his self-imposed constraints, through a blind shoot-out, the artist selected Andrew’s mix as the winner among nearly 200 submissions.
+Andrew focuses on the new challenges engineers are facing – faster deadlines, smaller budgets, and limited space.
+He recognizes that although most of his students hope to apply their hands-on education in a professional recording studio, the majority of them are working entirely on their laptops, and thus need guidance managing the difficulties arising from that workflow.
+He set out to produce music under such conditions, and recently entered a mix competition, having limited himself to working solely on his laptop, using only headphones to monitor.
+Despite these self-imposed constraints, through a blind shoot-out, the artist selected Andrew’s mix as the winner among nearly 200 submissions.
 He continues to explore new music technology, and takes great pride in equipping his students with the scientific and artistic understanding necessary to navigate the challenges of modern music production.